xiaonia/kotlin-web-site/pages/docs/reference/object-declarations.md

 ```
 </div>

-Note that anonymous objects can be used as types only in local and private declarations.
+ <span style="color:red;">Note that anonymous objects can be used as types only in local and private declarations</span>.
 If you use an anonymous object as a
 return type of a public function or the type of a public property, the actual type of that function or property
 will be the declared supertype of the anonymous object, or `Any` if you didn't declare any supertype.
 Members added
 in the anonymous object will not be accessible.